DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 - **All plans:** Training enabled for all plans (Free, Core, Teams)
 - **Public Repls:** Content may be used for improving Service and training large language models

-**Q: How does credential protection work with .ignore settings?**
+**Q: How does credential protection work with exclusion settings?**
-- **Supported .ignore patterns:** No setting for ignoring credential files
+- **Supported exclusion patterns:** No setting for ignoring credential files
 - **Credential confidentiality measures:** No responsibility for protecting users' credentials

 **Q: What deployment options are available?**